 For manufacturers that are tired of operating multiple ERP systems and have decided to start the ERP consolidation process, a world of technology options awaits.
+They include better integration of systems, replacing them with a single platform and deploying Software as a Service (SaaS) ERP at satellite offices, according to ERP experts.

 Most manufacturers -- even small ones -- have multiple operating sites, according to research conducted by Cindy Jutras, principal of Mint Jutras, a Windham, N.H.
 ERP consultancy.
 They must carefully evaluate the needs of each site to decide how to architect their ERP setups before choosing applications.